jacoblarock/fake_voices_xai/README.md

 <a id="5">[5]</a>
 Zahra Khanjani et al.
 “Learning to Listen and Listening to Learn: Spoofed Audio Detection Through Linguistic Data Augmentation”.
 In: 2023 IEEE International Conference on Intelligence and Security Informatics (ISI).
 2023 IEEE International Conference on Intelligence and Security Informatics (ISI).
 Charlotte, NC, USA: IEEE, Oct.
 2, 2023, pp. 01–06. isbn: 9798350337730. doi: 10.1109/ISI58743.2023.10297267. url: https://ieeexplore.ieee.org/document/10297267/ (visited on 05/28/2024).
+<a id="6">[6]</a>
+Nicolas M. Müller et al.
+Does Audio Deepfake Detection Generalize?
+Apr.
+21, 2022. arXiv: 2203.16263[cs,eess]. url: http://arxiv.org/abs/2203.16263 (visited on 07/04/2024).
+<a id="7">[7]</a>
+Junichi Yamagishi et al.
+“ASVspoof 2021: accelerating progress in spoofed and deepfake speech detection”.
+In: 2021 Edition of the Automatic Speaker Verification and Spoofing Countermeasures Challenge.
+2021 Edition of the Automatic Speaker Verification and Spoofing Countermeasures Challenge.
+ISCA, Sept.
+16, 2021, pp. 47–54. doi: 10 .
+21437 / ASVSPOOF .
+2021 - 8. url: https://www.isca-archive.org/asvspoof_2021/yamagishi21_asvspoof.html (visited on 07/04/2024).